Arani1997/Assignment-2/README.md

 11. Write a meaningful commit message (e.g. "Answers question 1").
 12. check that your working directory is clean with git status.
 13. check that your commit succeeded as expected with git log
-14. Push your code up to a github repository.
+14. Push your code up to a github repository